leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ```

 When you declare that you are working in the namespace ``Foo``, every
-identifier you declare has a full name with prefix "``Foo.``" Within
+identifier you declare has a full name with prefix "``Foo.``".
+Within
 the namespace, you can refer to identifiers by their shorter names,
 but once you end the namespace, you have to use the longer names.
-Unlike `section` namespaces require a name, there is only one
+Unlike `section`, namespaces require a name.
+There is only one
 anonymous namespace at the root level.

 The ``open`` command brings the shorter names into the current